RolandTomoskozi/RolandTomoskozi/README.md

 <p align="left">
 Hey there 👋

-I'm a 26 years old Full Stack Developer who lives in Austria.<br>
+I'm a 26 years old Junior Full Stack Developer who lives in Austria.<br>
 It's fun to code something that anyone on the web can easily see.<br>
 </p>